Last updated on April 2, 2020

 Q: I would like to apply to CEU.
 Can I still submit my application?

-A: Yes, applications remain open for academic year 2020-2021 – check our deadlines in the admissions section, plus also look at the relevant CEU department website.
-We have switched to remote applications review, and all processes are in place to ensure that the admissions timeline is unaffected by Covid-19.
+A: Yes, applications for our bachelor’s programs remain open for academic year 2020-2021 – check our application deadlines in the admissions section.
+We have switched to remote applications review, and all processes are in place to ensure the admissions timeline is unaffected by Covid-19.
+If you are interested in applying to one or both of our BA programs, please do not hesitate to do so.

 Q: I would like to apply, but I am worried that travel bans could prevent me from enrolling for fall 2020.
 Are classes going to start at CEU in fall 2020?